roi-bs-2/microservices-demo/SELF-SERVICE-ACTIONS.md

 If you don't see the payload, check the following:

-- Goto to the actions tab in your repository and see if the workflow is running.
+- Goto to the self-service tab in your repository and see if the workflow is running.
 - Make sure the workflow is enabled in your repository.

 # Further reading